 The days when anything is better than nothing.

 This is when you need very major but also very basic motivation.
 And kindness to yourself.
 Celebrate every victory.

-I’ll start by saying this is a completely counter-intuitive method.
+I’ll start by saying this may feel like a completely counter-intuitive method for cleaning while depressed.
 Counter-intuitive because it seems like:

 - A waste of the precious little energy you have to spend it making lists,

-- Making lists might overwhelm you even more, and
+- Making lists might overwhelm you even more when you’re already down and overwhelmed, and

 - Making everything the same priority is ridiculous.

 During my darker days of depression, following this method helps me slowly, gradually whittle down the chores that seem monumental.
 The ones that are no-brainers on “normal” days but loom large on depressed days.

 Figure Out the Minimum of Housework to Make Your Home Functional Again